 Suzanne Shirbroun grows corn and soybeans on her sixth-generation farm in northeast Iowa.
-She has been an NCSRP board member since 2017 and is the current secretary-treasurer.
+She has been an NCSRP board member since 2017 and is the current vice-president.
 She and her husband, Joe, have three boys.
 One son is farming with them — the seventh generation to farm their land.
 She and Joe have implemented many conservation practices including no-till, cover crops, contour rows and grassed waterways.
 Suzanne holds an agronomy degree from Iowa State University.

 A board member since 2019, Matt Wagenson grows 1,000 acres each of soybeans and corn on his farm in northeastern Wisconsin.
 He also has a 400-head cattle operation.
 He and his wife, Elisha, have been married for nine years and have two young children: Lia and Jack.
 Matt also serves as Secretary/Treasurer of the NCSRP board.